dusaprotocol/docs/docs/incentives/rewards.md

 ## How do you qualify for rewards?
 TLDR: You must accrue trading fees during each epoch.
 The more fees you accrue and the higher your score relative to other Makers, the more rewards you will earn.
 Since the recent vote of the community, to qualify for rewards in the MAS-USDC & WETH-MAS pools, LP positions must have more than 10 bins, and 20% max of the position should be in the active bin.
+Also, only the 1-1 bin will receive rewards for stable pairs (USDC/USDT Bin price = 1.0000026438339937 & Bin 8112284).
 We reserve the right to withhold incentives from addresses that attempt to circumvent these criteria.
 Farming rewards  by sybils or by doing volume in a bin where you control most of the volume or any other means will also result in a ban.

 ### MakerScore Breakdown: MakerFees